alv2017/Blog/BlogPosts/MAC_Spoofing.md

 Ok, now let's assume that we want our original IP address back:

-    $ sudo ip link set wlo1 down
+    # ip link set wlo1 down
-    $ sudo macchanger -p wlo1
+    # macchanger -p wlo1
-    $ sudo ip link set wlo1 up
+    # ip link set wlo1 up

 After this procedure the network is expected to go back to its *original* MAC address.
-Altenatively, after rebooting, your Linux system will return to the original MAC address.
+Altenatively, you can reboot your Linux system and it will return to the original MAC address.

 **macchanger** offers a couple of useful options that is worth exploring:

--A: this option allows to set a random vendor of any kind of device;
+-A: this option allows to set a random vendor of any kind of device.
+(The first 6 symbols of the MAC address identify the vendor of the device.)

 -a: this option allows to set a random vendor of the same kind of device;

--e: this option allows to set a random MAC address preserving the vendor's bytes.
+-e: this option allows to set a random MAC address preserving the vendor's information.

-#### Method 2: Changing MAC address using ip utility
+#### Method 2: Changing MAC address using iproute2 tools

-The **ip** utility is a powerful tool for configuring network and network interfaces.
+The **iproute2** is a set of utilities for configuring network and network interfaces.
-We will be using *ip-link* program which is a part of **ip** package:
+We will be using *ip-link* which is a part of **iproute2** bundle.
-*ip-link* is responsible for network devices configuration.
+*ip-link* is responsible for network interfaces configuration.

 I will be doing the demonstration using my wireless network interface wlo1.
-Let me remind, that in order to get the information about network interfaces MAC address one needs to type to the Linux terminal:
+Let me remind, that in order to get the information about network interface MAC address one needs to type to the Linux terminal:

     $ ip link show